 Earth Day began in the United States in 1970 as a national day for action on causes affecting the health of the planet – and those who live on it.

 Inspired by the social movements of the 1960s, Nelson and co-founder Dennis Hayes sought to mass mobilize citizens in support of environmental causes without the crippling distraction of political or ideological divide.
-Earth Day would be for anyone who cared about the health of the planet and the people who live on it.

-By the end of 1970, the enormous attention Earth Day brought to environmental issues had influenced the creation of the United States Environmental Protection Agency and the passage of the Clean Air, Clean Water, and Endangered Species Acts.
+By the end of 1970, the enormous attention Earth Day brought to environmental issues had influenced the creation of the United States Environmental Protection Agency (EPA) and the passage of the Clean Air, Clean Water, and Endangered Species Acts.

 In 1990, Earth Day became a global operation, mobilizing over 220 million people in 141 countries.
 Uniting groups and everyday people, the joined movement helped lead to the 1992 United Nations Earth Summit in Rio de Janeiro.
-Other international conferences would soon follow where governments and industry alike joined the science community in search for common solutions to Earth’s challenges.
+Other international conferences would soon follow where governments and industry joined the science community in search for common solutions to Earth’s challenges.